clcain/nginx-https-proxy/README.md

 ## Installation

 To start using this software, clone this repository and then run `docker-compose up`.
 Then, follow the instructions in the next two sections to get an HTTPS certificate set up and to configure the redirect for your domain.
+You must have Docker and docker-compose installed.

+## Configuration

+You will want to obtain the certificate from Let's Encrypt using the command above before adding your site's configuration.

+To set up the HTTPS reverse proxy for your site, copy the [example configuration file](nginx-proxy/sites/enabled/.example.com) from `nginx-proxy/sites/enabled` to a new file in the same directory.
+Edit the certificate location to match your domain name.

 ## Obtaining new certificates from Let's Encrypt
 ```